About our staff

 In 2004–2005 I was a fellow at the John W. Kluge Center, which is at the Library of Congress in Washington, DC.
-During 2021–2022 I am a core fellow at the Helsinki Collegium for Advanced Studies, University of Helsinki.
+During 2021–2022 I was a core fellow at the Helsinki Collegium for Advanced Studies, University of Helsinki.

 In 2018 I received the Edinburgh University Students' Association award for best supervisor.

 Between 2008 and 2010 I was chair of the Scottish Association for the Study of America, and between 2008 and 2011 I was a member of the British Association for American Studies executive committee.

 I have acted as an external examiner for undergraduate degree programmes at the University of Dundee, the University of Nottingham, and the University of Sussex, as well as for a postgraduate programme at University College London.